 * Israeli Military Industries (IMI) is also working on a small smart bomb along the lines of the SDB, with adapter kits for 112 and 225 kilogram (250 and 500 pound) bombs.
 IMI plans to provide a switchblade wing and, eventually, a rocket booster as well.

-Rafael of Israel offers the "SPICE (Smart Precise Impact & Cost Effective)" munitions kit, which converts standard 450 and 900 kilogram (1,000 and 2,000 pound) dumb bombs into smart weapons.
-The kit includes fin assemblies and an EO guidance system, with GPS guidance and automatic target recognition.
+Rafael of Israel offers the "SPICE (Smart Precise Impact & Cost Effective)" munitions kit, which converts standard dumb bombs ranging from 115 to 900 kilograms (250 to 2,000 pound) dumb bombs into smart weapons.
+The kit includes fin assemblies and an EO guidance system, with GPS guidance and automatic target recognition; a switchblade wing is optional.
 The system avionics are based on those of the Popeye standoff weapon, described in a later chapter.
-Rafael is now working on Spice kits for 225 and 90 kilogram (500 pound and 200 pound) bombs, to be carried by stealth aircraft in internal weapons bays.
 A datalink system and booster rocket are being considered.

 The Russians, not to be outdone, have introduced a 500 kilogram (1,100 pound) glide bomb designated the "KAB-500S-E" that can use both GPS and the comparable Russian GLONASS satellite system for guidance.
 GLONASS-GPS augmentation kits have also been developed for Russian EOGBs and LGBs.
 They introduced a new family of rocket-boosted glide bombs in 2005, showing off a 1,500 kilogram (3,300 pound) munition designated the "UPAB-1500".
 Although few details were released, the weapon had popout cruciform wings and cruciform tailfins, and appeared to use EO guidance.